ProjectEvergreen/greenwood/packages/plugin-css-modules/README.md

 > This plugin aims to cover a representative majority of the specification, though if you find missing capabilities please consider submitting an issue and / or PR!

-There are some caveats to consider when using this
+There are some caveats to consider when using this plugin:

-1. Only `styles` is supported as the name of the import
+1. Only `styles` is supported as the name of the identifier
     ```js
     /* works ✅ */
     import styles from './header.module.css';